Time After Time (Cyndi Lauper song): In popular culture

 The song was featured in the comedy film Romy and Michele's High School Reunion (1997).
 Director David Mirkin explained that he felt it "was the only song that had the proper emotion" to fit the scene.

 The song is featured in the independent coming-of-age comedy film Napoleon Dynamite (2004).

 The song was featured in the Snow Ball dance scene in Netflix series Stranger Things season 2 as Nancy Wheeler dances with her brother's (Mike) best friend Dustin Henderson after he was rejected by another girl.
 The song also made a comeback to Generation Z.

 The song was featured in the film Where'd You Go, Bernadette.

 The cover by Eva Cassidy was used in the popular series Smallville.

+The Sam Smith version was used in the final sequence of Love, Victors season 2 finale.